shlomiassaf/ngrid/apps/ngrid-demo-app/content/concepts/index.md

 - Columns: A collection of column definitions where each column definition defines what a cell will display (render) and how it will behave once a data is bound to it.
 - Rows: A collection of data items (rows), sharing the same structure (usually).

-I> To create an `NGrid` instance you only need column definitions and rows.
+I> To create an n**Grid** instance you only need column definitions and rows.
 Everything else is optional, adding more features at the cost of greater complexity.

 ### Column Definitions

 For every column, there are **a lot** of definitions we can set.
 These definitions help us define how the column will look and behave in different scenarios but at the most basic level, all a column needs to know about is the path on the data item (row) to get the data from.

-`NGrid` provide the factory function `columnFactory()` that help you create column definition sets, you will end up using it 99.99% of the times.
+n**Grid** provide the factory function `columnFactory()` that help you create column definition sets, you will end up using it 99.99% of the times.

 Of course, simple is not enough, we love features and customization...
 You can read more about [Columns](./columns/quick-through) and how to configure them.